r41k0u/ocaml-mmtk/quick/sedlex/REPORT.md

 `MMTK_SPIN_STAGE=<stage> MMTK_SPIN_NS=<ns>` spins for `ns` at every invocation of one stage; the wall-time slope against the delay is the invocation count N, independent of any timer.

+Each run injects a fixed busy-wait at every invocation of one GC stage and nothing else.
+If a stage runs N times, adding d seconds per invocation adds exactly N·d to wall time — whatever the stage itself costs.
+So the chart plots the extra wall time (Δ, y-axis) against the injected delay (x-axis, log scale because stages differ by five orders of magnitude), one line per stage, left panel with the backstop on, right with it off.
+The slope of each line is N. That's why the per-objec

 It reproduces the counters:

 | stage | N, backstop default | counter / log | N, backstop off | counter / log |
 |---|---:|---:|---:|---:|